eduardo-trejo-es/SPF-Deep-learning-LSTM-recurrent-neural-network/README.md

 # SPF
 Sock Price Forcasting

-This is a python project powerated by tensor flow and keras.
+This is a python project powered by tensor flow and keras.

-The principal objective is to create a model that replicate the Twitter price movements. in order to, predict the the movements that have not still happended.
+The principal objective is to create a model that replicates the Twitter price movements. in order to predict the movements that have not still happened.

 includes 3 different codes:
 1.- Creating model code
-2.- Trainning model code
+2.- Training model code
-3.- GUI to use model and get forcasting charts
+3.- GUI to use model and get forecasting candle charts